 Stock Photography Income Streams

-In order to set up stock photography income streams, you may need to change your thinking about photography as a business.
+In order to set up stock photography income streams, you need to start thinking about your photography as a business.

 The “Problem” With Stock Photography

-Ask any photographer who has tried (and failed) in the stock image business why it’s so hard to earn money, they’ll give you this answer:
+Ask any photographer who has tried (and maybe failed) in the stock image business why it’s so hard to earn money, they’ll probably give you this answer:

 “Commissions are too low.
 I’m not selling my photo for 50 cents!”